babayagaofficial/pling_paper_analyses/README.md

 The remaining parts of the analysis from the paper are split into their own folder, with their own description file.

 - For alignment visualisations from Figures 3, 4, 5, and Supp.
 Figures 3-7, please refer to `alignment_figs`.
 - For distances from Figure 3 and Supp.
-Table 2, please refer to `psd`.
+Table 2, please refer to `psd.md`.
 - For Figure 6, please refer to `tree_vis`.
 - For Supp.
 Figure 1, please refer to `relative_core_genome`.
 - For van Dongen distance calculation, please refer to `split_join`.